ClickorAltL

 sizesizeThe size of the component.'s' | 'm' | 'l''m'

-placeholderplaceholderPlaceholder text to display within the input.string | undefined
+placeholderplaceholderPlaceholder text to display within the control.string | undefined

 disableddisabledMakes the component disabled.
 This prevents users from being able to interact with the component, and conveys its inactive state to assistive technologies.booleanfalse